Pylons/pyramid/docs/glossary.rst

      distribution, and installation of libraries and applications.

    pkg_resources
-     A module which ships with :term:`setuptools` that provides an API for addressing "asset files" within Python packages.
+     A module which ships with :term:`setuptools` that provides an API for addressing "asset files" within a Python :term:`package`.
 Asset files are static files, template files, etc; basically anything non-Python-source that lives in a Python package can be considered a asset file.
 See also `PkgResources
      <http://peak.telecommunity.com/DevCenter/PkgResources>`_

    asset